 One night, my dad said enough is enough, we are getting this tooth out right now.
 He grabbed my tooth and yanked it right out!
 Finally!
 I could go back to eating normally and not thinking of crazy ways to help get this annoying tooth out of my mouth.

 And now on to the fun part, the Tooth Fairy!
 I always had the hardest time falling asleep while waiting for the Tooth Fairy to arrive.
 I don’t know how many times my mom would tell me, “she isn’t going to come if you don’t go to bed!”

 Eventually I would fall asleep, with my newly fallen out tooth in a plastic ziplock bag, neatly tucked under my pillow, and patiently wait for morning.
-And this time, when I woke up there was not only a $5 bill but a small toy as well!
+And this time, when I woke up there was not only a $5 bill and a special letter, but a small toy as well!
 I had hit the jackpot, the Tooth Fairy had really come through this time!
 Knowing that I would be getting a little treat from the Tooth Fairy always made baby teeth falling out so much less stressful.

-Now, my son just recently acquired all of his baby teeth.
+Now, my oldest son just recently acquired all of his baby teeth.
 And let me tell you, it was not easy an easy process on any of us!
 And while I am definitely not ready for them to fall out quite yet, when the time comes for his big boy teeth, I want to be prepared.

 Included in this set is a certificate (signed by the Tooth Fairy herself and stamped with the official Tooth Fairy seal of course!), a receipt for payment, a printable envelope to put the baby tooth in, and a printable door hanger, to let the Tooth Fairy know that a tooth is ready for pickup.